As AI tools reshape education, schools struggle with how to draw the line on cheating

 Schools tend to leave AI policies to teachers, which often means that rules vary widely within the same school.
 Some educators, for example, welcome the use of Grammarly.com, an AI-powered writing assistant, to check grammar.
 Others forbid it, noting the tool also offers to rewrite sentences.

-“Whether you can use AI or not, depends on each classroom.
-That can get confusing,” says Valencia 11th grader Jolie Lahey, who credits Cuny with teaching her sophomore English class a variety of AI skills like how to upload study guides to ChatGPT and have the chatbot quiz them and then explain problems they got wrong.
+“Whether you can use AI or not depends on each classroom.
+That can get confusing,” says Valencia 11th grader Jolie Lahey.
+She credits Cuny with teaching her sophomore English class a variety of AI skills like how to upload study guides to ChatGPT and have the chatbot quiz them, and then explain problems they got wrong.

 But this year, her teachers have strict “No AI” policies.
 “It’s such a helpful tool.
 And if we’re not allowed to use it that just doesn’t make sense,” Lahey says.
 “It feels outdated.”